wp-plugins/bulletproof-security/readme.txt

 = .45.6 =
 * !!!CRITICAL UPDATE!!!
 * New SQL Injection hacking method blocked - New code added to master .htaccess files
-* BPS was finally successfully hacked after 7 months and thousands of hacking attempts
-* This update prevents this latest new SQL Injection hacking method
+* This update protects against this latest new SQL Injection hacking method
 * Installing BPS does not activate the new BPS .45.6 .htaccess files
 * After installation please activate the BPS .45.6 BulletProof modes
 * Please download your current htaccess files first before activating BPS .45.6 Security Modes